|SOME NOTES ON MEDIEVAL ENGLISH GENEALOGY|

 Finding the VCH.
 This index is designed to answer the question of whether a particular place is been covered by the published volumes and, if so, which volume it is treated in.
 The VCH volumes should be available in good reference libraries, though full sets are something of a rarity, so it is worth checking whether a particular volume is held before making a journey.
 (In searching library catalogues, note that the title for each county can vary from volume to volume.
 In these pages I have tried to give the exact titles, together with the names of authors and dates of publication.)

 VCH Online At the beginning of 2001, the VCH launched a project to make some of its material available through the Internet.
-Many volumes or parts of volumes are now available at the British History Online website, and they continue to appear at a rapid rate.
+Many volumes or parts of volumes are now available at the British History Online website.
+This is a very useful resource, but unfortunately it is sometimes marred by inaccurate bibliographical information and errors in the transcribed text.
+Unfortunately the individual page numbers have also been discarded, which makes the online versions harder to use and in some cases has rendered the original indexes useless.
 Draft texts of some articles not yet published are also available on the VCH county web sites.

 Funding.
 Finally, the work being done by the VCH depends on funding from local authorities and local sponsorship.
 Although work is in progress on a number of counties, many others are "dormant" through lack of funding.
 If you can help with fundraising, please visit the Victoria County History website for further details.